telerik/ajax-docs/general-information/controlling-visual-appearance/creating-a-custom-skin.md

 ## Visual Style Builder

+>note The **Classic** render mode is in [maintenance mode since Q3 2015](https://docs.telerik.com/devtools/aspnet-ajax/controls/render-modes) and the Visual Style Builder tool, which produces skins for the Classic rendering only, is in maintenance since May 2016.
+We recommend using the **Lightweight** render mode and the provided [Telerik ThemeBuilder for ASP.NET AJAX](http://themebuilder.telerik.com/) tool.
+>

 If you would like to modify a skin that will be used in **Classic RenderMode** you can use the StyleBuilder tool.